Cantor (music software): History

 Cantor was released after the original Vocaloid engine and was considered a suitable software to rival Yamaha's Vocaloid engine, then only known in the western hemisphere by the Vocaloids 'Leon', 'Lola' and 'Miriam'.
 Cantor reached a level of vocal synthesising that had not yet been reached.

 A demo of the software was released.
 It required purchasing an elicence dongle to download the demo, as well as the full software if it was purchased electronically.
 The final version, Cantor 2.1 was released on February 6, 2007.
 Even though updates ceased, the software was never removed from sale.

-The album Light + Shade by Mike Oldfield featured both the Vocaloid 'Miriam' singing alongside the Cantor software in the song "Tears of an Angel."
+The album Light + Shade by Mike Oldfield featured both the Vocaloid 'Lola' singing alongside the Cantor software, as well as Mike himself, in the song "Surfing".

-Despite being a rival program to Vocaloid, it can be purchased on Crypton Future Media's website.
+Despite being a rival program to Vocaloid, it was able to be purchased on Crypton Future Media's website.

 Reception

 For the capabilities of what the software could do, the Cantor software was dubbed "the future of music."
 At the time of its release, Cantor 2 was considered ground breaking technology.
 Despite its capabilities, one of its let-downs was considered the high price for its contents in comparison to other software.
 The biggest criticism toward the software itself was its unintelligible results despite being a powerful tool and though improvements were made between Cantor and Cantor 2.
 It still lacked clarity which put it at a disadvantage against the more realistic sound of Vocaloid.
 The simple design of its interface despite the complexity of its capabilities was highly praised overall by reviewers.

 Cantor was able to create a playground for experimental vocal sounds and give composers a tool for high levels of vocal affects and sounds.
 However, Cantor and Vocaloid were based on the same concepts and ideas; they shared a number of similar designs.
 It was unable to escape comparisons between itself and Vocaloid, although some musicians used both software at the time.